-While my jealousy of him lasted, you may be sure I was every day pumping him, to see if he would discover any of the new thoughts which I suspected were in him; but I found everything he said was so honest and so innocent, that I could find nothing to nourish my suspicion; and, in spite of all my uncasiness, he made me at last entirely his own again; nor did he in the least perceive that I was uneasy, and therefore I could not suspect him of deceit.
+While my jealousy of him lasted, you may be sure I was every day pumping him, to see if he would discover any of the new thoughts which I suspected were in him; but I found everything he said was so honest and so innocent, that I could find nothing to nourish my suspicion; and, in spite of all my uneasiness, he made me at last entirely his own again; nor did he in the least perceive that I was uneasy, and therefore I could not suspect him of deceit.

 One day, walking up the same hill, but the weather being hazy at sea, so that we could not see the continent, I called to him, and said, "Friday, do not you wish yourself in your own country, your own nation?"
 "Yes," he said, "I be much O glad to be at my own nation."
-"What would you do there ?" said I: "would you turn wild again, eat men's flesh again, and be a savage, as you were before ?"
-He looked full of concern, and shaking his head, said, "No, no, Friday tell them to live good ; tell them to pray God ; tell them to eat corn-bread, cattle-flesh, milk ; no eat man again."-"Why, then," said I to him, "they will kill you."
+"What would you do there?" said I; "would you turn wild again, eat men's flesh, and be a savage, as you were before?"
+He looked full of concern, and shaking his head, said, "No, no, Friday tell them to live good; tell them to pray God; tell them to eat corn-bread, cattle-flesh, milk; no eat man again."-"Why, then," said I to him, "they will kill you."
 He looked grave at that, and then said, "No, no, they no kill me, they willing love learn."
 He meant by this, they would be willing to learn.
 He added, they learned much of the bearded mans that came in the boat.
 Then I asked him if he would go back to them.
-He smiled at that, and told me that he could not I told him, I would make a canoe for him.
-He told me he swim so far. would go, if I would go with him.
-"I go!" says I; "why they will eat me if I come there."
-"No, no," says he, "me make they no eat you; me make they much love you."
-He meant, he would tell them how I had killed his enemies, and saved his life, and so he would make them love me.
-Then he told me, as well as he could, how kind they were to seventeen white men, or bearded men, as he called them, who came on shore there in distress.
+He smiled at that, and told me that he could not swim so far.
+I told him I would make a canoe for him.
+He told me he would go, if I would go with him.
+"I go!" says I; "why they will eat me if I come there."-"No, no," says he, "me make them no eat you; me make them much love you."
+Then he told me as well as he could, how kind they were to seventeen white men, who came on shore there in distress.